Cystic fibrosis

 Genetics

-Most new diagnoses of CF in the UK are made through the newborn blood spot (heel prick) test, which includes analysis of immunoreactive trypsinogen (IRT).
+In the UK, most new diagnoses of CF are made through the newborn blood spot test (previously called the heel prick test) which includes the analysis of immunoreactive trypsinogen (IRT).
 If IRT levels are above a set cut-off point, genomic testing for up to 100 known common variants in the CFTR gene is conducted.

 For information about testing, see Presentation: Clinical suspicion of cystic fibrosis.

 Unaffected siblings and other close relatives have a high chance of being carriers.
-If a carrier has children with another carrier, they have a one-in-four chance of having an affected child.
-As around 1 in 25 people with European ancestry are carriers of a CF variant (it is lower in other ethnic groups, but still present), there is a small but significant chance of this occurring.
+As around 1 in 25 people with European ancestry are carriers of a CF variant (it is lower in other ethnic groups, but still present), there is a small but significant chance that the partner of a carrier may also be a carrier themselves.
 Siblings and close relatives should therefore be offered the opportunity to have genomic counselling and testing at an appropriate age to inform their own reproductive choices.

 Management